Clean as mentioned above, but then take an old screw

 into good steel, obtain new pieces of plain mild steel, treat them as

-explained on this page and weld them in place (See welding section).
+explained on this page and weld them in place.

 chassis like a spring hanger or bumper horn or even a whole cross member,